Charly-bite/Sesible_Data_Interactive_Story/README.md

 - Add a `LICENSE` file (MIT recommended) if you want to open-source the repository.
 This README does not change project licensing.
 - Add a simple GitHub Actions workflow to run tests and build the DB as a sanity check.

+Deploying on Render.com

+This project can be deployed as a simple Web Service on Render.
+Minimal steps:

+1. Create a new Web Service on Render and connect your GitHub repository.
+2. Set the runtime to Python.
+Leave the default branch set to `main`.
+3. Set the Build Command and Start Command to:

+	Build Command: pip install -r requirements.txt && python build_db.py || true
+	Start Command: gunicorn api:app --bind 0.0.0.0:$PORT

+4. Add environment variables on Render:
+	- AUTH_USER and AUTH_PASSWORD — override the login credentials
+	- FLASK_SECRET — a secure secret for sessions

+5. If you need to process large CSV files, add a persistent disk to the service and upload your CSVs there.
+Update `build_db.py` or the `DATA_DIRECTORY` in `client_data.py` to point to that disk so the DB can be built during deployment.

+6. Optional: use `render.yaml` included in the repository to declare the service.
+After the first deploy, you can edit the service settings in the Render dashboard.

+Note that the `Data/` directory is ignored in the public repository by default to avoid committing large/sensitive CSVs.
+For a persistent copy, use a disk, or store the CSVs in a private object store and download during the build phase.

 Contact
 - Repository owner: Charly-bite — https://github.com/Charly-bite